sdkitagawa/CoreSE/documentation/variables.md

    - **Note**: these are special characters used for CoreSE to point Variable scoping and such);
  - Names must begin with an alphabetical letter or an underscore not a number;
  - Variable names are case-sensitive;
- - Don't use contractions or abbreviations.
+ - Don't use contractions or abbreviations;
- - Don't include the data type of the variable name when using coding in typed languages (C#, C/C++, Java).
-   - It can be useful in JavaScript though.
- - Variable names should be descriptive and meaningful.
+ - Variable names should be descriptive and meaningful;
  - Variables can't be a keyword reserved by the programming language built-in functions or such.